TV Pop Diaries

 A spin-

-Hosted by Associate Producer Jools Holland the idea was to mix and match artists from various forms of rock, folk, soul, reggae and other popular music forms from around the world and get them to perform in the same studio (first at BBC’s White City compound, then at the Maidstone studios, Kent from 2013 onwards, until the show's move to Alexandra Palace).
+Hosted by Associate Producer Jools Holland the idea was to mix and match artists from various forms of rock, folk, soul, reggae and other popular music forms from around the world and get them to perform in the same studio (first at BBC’s White City compound, then at the Maidstone in Kent studios from 2013 onwards, until the show's move to Alexandra Palace).

 After the opening credits, featuring Jools Holland arriving suitably late for the show, he would kick off by playing a piano riff which would then, encourage each act to join in turn, or as an ensemble.